AmanKumarSinhaGitHub/30-Days-of-JavaScript/README.md

 - Apply closures in practical scenarios like generating unique IDs and memoization.

 - Use closures in loops to capture and use variables correctly.

+### Day 16: Recursion

+- Understand and implement basic recursion.

+- Apply recursion to solve problems with arrays and strings.

+- Use recursion for searching and counting elements in arrays.

+- Perform tree traversal and calculate tree depth using recursion (optional).